midavuha1/GameOnGodot/README.md

 # GameOnGodot
-This is my second game and first game in godot, here a one-level platformer.
+This is my second game and first game in godot, here is a one-level platformer.

 I hope that is not so bad for the first experience in godot.